takeshape/penny/README.md

 > env.
 The Takeshape API will still require Captcha unless the Captcha compose step and
 > `"if": "$resolvers.recaptcha.success == true"` is removed from the relevant mutations in the project schema.
 > [Check out our docs on editing a TakeShape project schema](https://app.takeshape.io/docs/schema/editing).

+> Because reCAPTCHA is tied to a specific host in the Google settings you will either need to use a custom domain and
+> allow a wildcard subdomain for your preview builds, e.g., `*.mysite.com` allows `preview-acbiou43891239.mysite.com` or
+> use an environment that disables recaptcha for your preview builds and remove the step above from your TakeShape
+> project schema.

 1. First, get your **Site Secret** from reCAPTCHA.
 If you need to create an account, [you can visit Google's ReCAPTCHA site registration page here](https://www.google.com/recaptcha/admin/create).